mdefenders/it-works-on-my-machine/README.md

 ## Workflow Run Report

-You can access the workflow run via the GitHub UI — either from the **Actions** tab of the repository or from the notification received after deployment.
+You can access the workflow run directly through the **Actions** tab in the GitHub repository, or via a direct link included in the post-deployment notification.

 The report includes:

 - A visual workflow jobs graph showing each pipeline step and its status